CCITT-X25/solaris-cross-gcc-sparc-ppc/README.md

 hello-ppc:      ELF 32-bit LSB executable PowerPC Version 1, statically linked, not stripped

-# Building a native compiler for Solaris SPARC / PowerPC executables on an i386 host
+# Building a native compiler for Solaris SPARC / PowerPC executables on an i386 build host

 ## Prerequisites
 Cross compiler created as outlined above.
 Put the path to the cross compiler in your shell path.